mattcaseycpa/project1/README.md

 The correlation coefficient between GDP and happiness is approximately 0.21.
 This suggests a positive, but relatively weak, correlation between a country's Gross Domestic Product (GDP) and its reported level of happiness.

+## Gross Domestic Product (Sans Outliers)
+(INSERT CHART)

+After removing ## outliers, which were countries that had a significantly higher GDP than most others, the correlation coefficient was #####.
+This represents a NNNNNN relationship between Happiness and GDP.

 ![GDP Averages](output_data/GDP_HDI/Average_GDP_by_Region.png)

 ![Top 25 GDP by Country](output_data/GDP_HDI/Top_GDP.png)